aevyrie/tolstack/README.md

 Mechanical Interfaces

 * `Linear`: Linear dimensions (point A to B)
-* `Float`: Single hole/pin pair (a part with one pin located in another part with one pin)
+* `Float`: Single hole/pin pair (a part with one pin located in another part with one hole)
 * `Compound`: Double hole/pin pairs in parallel (a part with two pins located in another part with two holes)

 Tolerances